eclipse-sumo/sumo/docs/web/docs/Specification/Containers.md

 - the vehicle has a triggered stop and the container position is within the range of startpos,endPos of the stop.
 - the vehicle has a timed stop and the container is waiting within 10m of the vehicle position

-The position of the container is either it's departPos or the arrival position of the preceding plan element
+The position of the container is either its departPos or the arrival position of the preceding plan element

 A given container stop (or any other stopping place) may serve as a replacement for a destination edge and arrival position.
 If an arrival position is given nevertheless it has to be inside the range of the stop.